duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

 case analysis to decide whether to return `Left` or `Right` cannot be disentangled.
 This is ultimately what Tom Ellis' complaint about the "mysterious incomposability" of `Decidable` is about.
-Below is a paraphrased version of the `Decidable` example from the *Mysterious*
+Below is a paraphrased version of the `Decidable` example from the *Decidable*
 post:

 ``` haskell